Q: Is the Splashpad open everyday?

 Q: Can I have a birthday party at the Splashpad?

-A: The Splashpad is just like any other park.
-You are welcome to set up a party area in the park but can not reserve any space inside the Splashpad area.
+A: You are welcome to have a party in the park, by reserving a pavilion, but can not reserve any space inside the Splashpad area.
 The area under the blue shade covers are open to the public and cannot be reserved for parties.
-Three Pavilions are ready for reservations.
+Three Pavilions are ready and available for reservations.
+Pavilions A or B will hold up to about 25 people and pavilion C will hold up to about 100 people.
+Reservations can be done through the online system.

 Q: Can I take food to the Splashpad?

 A: Yes!
 Just like a trip to the park, you are welcome to bring your own food.
-Only propane grills are allowed.
 Please remember that no food or beverages are allowed within 6 feet of the Splashpad.
-No food or drink sales are allowed at the parks.

 Q: Is there shade?